zkyseu/O2SFormer/README.md

 <div align=center><img src="fig/O2SFormer.png"></div>

 # O2SFormer
-Pytorch implementation of our paper "End-to-End Lane detection with One to Several Transformer".
-Arxiv paper will be updated soon.
+Pytorch implementation of our paper [End-to-End Lane detection with One to Several Transformer](https://arxiv.org/pdf/2305.00675.pdf).

 # News
+[2023/5/1]: We update the arxiv paper.
 [2023/5/1]: We release the code of O2SFormer, a SOTA lane detection method with DETR like architecture.

 # Overview